jmscudder/COVID/index.md

 The cumulative number of first and second round vaccinations.
 If no new events were reported, these lines would be horizontal.
 ![](Vaccinations.png)

->Currently most protected from current variants by 2024 boosters are: 1,146,384 people, who received their 2023 booster dose on or before Dec 25 2024.
+>Currently most protected from current variants by 2024 boosters are: 1,180,605 people, who received their 2023 booster dose on or before Jan 08 2025.
->This represents 9.8 percent of the population of Ohio.
+>This represents 10.09 percent of the population of Ohio.

 ### Archival: Raw Data
 **These figures cannot be updated as Ohio Dept. of Health is now only reporting case data by week and not the daily case data.**